Marek Materzok - homepage

 - A talk (in Polish) about esoteric programming languages and compiling things to them.

-- lisp2unlambda - compiles a Lisp-like
+- lisp2unlambda - compiles a Lisp-like language to Unlambda.

 - An article (in Polish) about microkernel-based operating systems.
 Written for the Operating systems (Systemy operacyjne) course.